Typewriter Collection: Varityper

 1940s - This 9-inch machine is now labeled "VARI-TYPER", and the name "Ralph C. Coxhead" appears.
 Based on a catalog, this matches the "Secretarial" model name.
 It does not support right-margin justification.
 This machine needs refurbishing.

 1940s - This 20-inch machine, model A-20, is also labeled "VARI-TYPER".
 This is a parts machine which I have almost entirely disassembled with the idea of doing a full restoration.
-It does supports right-margin justification.
+It does support right-margin justification.

 1940s - This 20-inch machine, model A-20, is also labeled "VARI-TYPER".
 This machine is in very good condition, but needs refurbishing.
 It does supports right-margin justification.